OpenBB-finance/OpenBB/website/content/stocks/dark_pool_shorts/shorted/_index.md

 usage: shorted [-n NUM] [--export {csv,json,xlsx}] [-h]
 ```

 Request a list of up to 25 stocks that have accumulated the most short interest.
-Source: https://finance.yahoo.com/screener/predefined/most_shorted_stocks/
+[Source: Yahoo Finance]

 ```
 optional arguments: